 - Prepare operations for new technology integrations

-This tool has proven to be so useful to our decision-making process at Net Friends that a core team meets every 2 weeks to track our Technology Roadmap progress.
+This strategy tool has proven to be so useful to our decision-making process at Net Friends that a core team meets every 2 weeks to track our Technology Roadmap progress.
 We have used this tool to measure whether we are on or off track, clarify our desired outcomes, and quickly evaluate any technology that underperforms.

 For most people, it’s very hard to picture the plan and timeline for technology improvements unless there is a high-level map to reference.
 A document of acronym-filled words with dollar figures isn’t going to bring out the best decisions from your team.
-That approach cannot sufficiently capture your short-term and long-term goals.
+That planning technique cannot sufficiently capture your short-term and long-term goals.

 If done properly, a Technology Roadmap will help any decision-maker in your organization have a visual reference of what technology changes are planned for the next 12 months, and beyond.